Note Guidelines¶

 Content Guidelines

-Preferred Citation notes indicate the preferred citation style for researchers to use when citing the Reuther's collections.
+The Preferred Citation note provides a sample style for researchers to use when citing the Reuther's collections.
 The note should read as follows for all collections (replacing [Collection Name] with the actual title of the collection):

 "[Collection Name], Box [#], Folder [#], Walter P. Reuther Library, Archives of Labor and Urban Affairs, Wayne State University"